lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 				</div>
 			</td>
 			<td>
-				Defines a comma separeted list of file extensions that are not allowed to be uploaded.
-By default Lucee will block a set of files that have potential risk.
-Use this setting to have more control over Lucees default settings.
+				<p>Defines a comma separeted list of file extensions that are not allowed to be uploaded. </p>

+				<p>By default Lucee will block a set of files that have potential risk.
+Use this setting to have more control over Lucees default settings.</p>

-				<br><sub>Values: String</sub>
+				<sub>Values: String</sub>
 				<p>
 					<strong>Example:</strong> The following directive won't allow the upload of the following files:
 					<pre lang="script">LUCEE_UPLOAD_BLOCKLIST=asp,aspx,cfc,cfm,cfml,do,htm,html,jsp,jspx,php</pre>